Men Quit Birth Control Study; NY Budget Office: Giving Tax Breaks To Corporations Isn’t Creating Jobs

 On a good note, 75 percent of men said they were still willing to take this form of birth control.
 You can read more about the study below on CNN:

 The only problem is that they’re not creating jobs, according to the New York State Authorities Budget Office.
-Some projects have even eliminated jobs.
+In fact, some projects that received hefty tax breaks even eliminated jobs.

 Though the Avalon-on-the-Sound apartment buildings in New Rochelle got generous property tax breaks for 30 years to help revitalize the city and attract millennials, the project never delivered according to lohud.
 Regardless, the New Rochelle Industrial Development Agency is still paying them $118,000 a year.

 Lohud reports that more than 4,600 deals like this have been arranged in New York State.
-The New York State Authorities Budget Office recently determined that there is little correlation between private-sector job growth and IDA projects and that one in 10 IDAs that began projects in 2011 fell short on promised jobs five years later.
+The New York State Authorities Budget Office recently determined that there is little correlation between private-sector job growth and industrial development agency projects.
+One in 10 industrial development agencies that began projects in 2011 fell short on promised jobs five years later.

-IDAs were authorized in 1969 to boost economic development by offering private companies financial incentives to build, expand or state in the region.
+Industrial development agencies, or IDAs, were authorized in 1969 to boost economic development by offering private companies financial incentives to build, expand or stay in the region.
 In addition to offering tax exemptions, IDAs can even seize property through eminent domain.

 Those who are for IDA deals say they are crucial for retaining businesses in New York, revitalizing areas and creating jobs.